-The following letter was submitted to Radnor Patch for publication by Villanova resident John Dallas Bowers.
-Email your letters to Sam.Strike@Patch.com.
+The following letter was submitted to Radnor Patch by Patricia Booker, Radnor resident and member of the Radnor School Board.
+Send your letters to be published to Sam.Strike@Patch.com.

 An organization with an $83 million annual budget and substantial taxing authority shoulders a huge responsibility to the children and families we serve.
 We must be data-driven and process-oriented when making decisions.
 We have proven, over and over, that more money doesn’t make a better education, it just makes it possible.
 I am supporting Jim Link, David Falcone, Martin Heldring, and Susan Michaelson for School Board.
 Mr. Link and Mr. Heldring, who were both registered Independents before the primary, were compelled to get involved to ensure true transparency and solid financial planning; Mr. Falcone, is a Radnor alum and a parent of young children who are about to enter our schools , he is driven to make sure Radnor schools are the best they can be; and Ms. Michaelson is an educator with a background in finance and a focus on improving our curriculum, and she has served tirelessly in her first term.
 They understand we need a process to make data-driven decisions and fund programs that will shape all the students we serve and prepare them as future leaders.